LZainab-0407/StudyPlanner/README.md

 # 🗓️ StudyPlanner – Java Task Management App

-A personal task manager built in **Java Swing**, following the **MVC design pattern**.
+A personal task and study planner with an intuitive calendar interface, visual statistics, and persistent cloud storage.
 Users can sign up, log in, and manage tasks with deadlines and priorities.
-Tasks are persisted locally per user.
-Includes features like sorting, editing, and completion tracking.
+Built using Java Swing and backed by Google Sheets for scalable, multi-user task tracking.

 ---

 ## 🌟 Features

-### 🔐 **User Authentication**
-  - Sign up and log in with unique user credentials
-  - Each user has their own saved task list (stored locally)

 ### 📝 **Add & Edit Tasks**
   - Add tasks with a title, description, priority level, and deadline